 5.9.1.
-Grades 4-8 Awards

-Barnabas Character Award
+Grades 4-8 Awards Barnabas Character Award

-This award is given at the end of the school year to one boy and one girl from each grade for maintaining a yearlong effort in being kind and encouraging to others and consistently displaying a Christ-like character.
+This award is given to one boy and one girl from each grade for maintaining a yearlong effort in being kind and encouraging to others and consistently displaying a Christ-like character.
 This is one of the highest honors given to a CCA student.